 1900: U.S. Patent 649,321 was issued to Samuel S. Leach of Everitt for an adjustable pipe wrench on May 8, 1900.
 The Canadian counterpart is Canadian Patent 70,881.

-1909: Evelyn I. Horne is buried at the Bedford County Memorial Park, where the tombstone she shares with D. Edgar Horne indicates that she was born in 1909 and died in 1992.
-This may be the sister Evelyn Horne who is identified in the obituary of Percy Leach that is included above, and may be the daughter Evelyn Yetter who is identified in the obituary of Samuel S. Leach that is included below.
+1909: The 1910 and 1920 censuses indicate that Sheridan Leach had a daughter named Evelyn who was born circa 1909-1910.
+Evelyn I. Horne is buried at the Bedford County Memorial Park, where the tombstone she shares with D. Edgar Horne indicates that she was born in 1909 and died in 1992.
+This would be the sister Evelyn Horne who is identified in the obituary of Percy Leach that is included above, and would be the daughter Evelyn Yetter who is identified in the obituary of Samuel S. Leach that is included below.

 1937: According to their shared tombstone, Samuel's wife Sophia B. Leach was born on December 15, 1872 and died on December 1, 1937.

 1940: The following excerpt from the 1940 census shows Samuel Sheridan Leach living as a boarder in someone else's household in Broad Top Township:

 1944: Samuel Leach is buried at the Everett Cemetery (40.01085154, -78.35858904).
 His tombstone gives his name as "S. Sheridan".